schickling/chromeless/README.md

 To run Chromeless locally, you need a recent version of Chrome or Chrome Canary installed and running.

+**Windows** - Version 60 and greater is required for Chrome headless

+**Mac/Linux** - Version 59 and greater is required for Chrome headless

 For example, on MacOS:

 ```sh